Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to check if a character is a vowel or consonant.
 - Write a program to check if a number is prime.

+# Day 8 (8th July 2024)
+- Write a Python program to check if a string is a palindrome.
+- Write a program to find the largest of three numbers using nested if statements.